Detroit Fellows Tutoring Project

 - 4 credit hours=7 hours of tutoring each week

-Watch to learn more about the Detroit Fellows Tutoring Project through the perspectives of the program coordinators, Detroit Public School partners, WSU student tutors, and the children in grades K-2 who receive one-to-one reading tutoring through DFTP.
+Watch to learn more about the Detroit Fellows Tutoring Project through the perspectives of one of our WSU student tutors.

-Detroit Fellows Tutoring Project currently serves 8 DPS sites:
+Detroit Fellows Tutoring Project currently serves eight DPS sites:

 - Bunche Elementary-Middle School